Activities | Wheels | SUV

 Yeah buddy!
 Not that we are big time CB geeks, but proper communication among professional truck drivers can be helpful on the road & off.
-Buying a citizens band radio for your vehicle can not only be a convenience of pre-traffic-jam news source, but also be a life saving tool in an emergency backcountry situation.
-Dirt back roads often do not have good (if any cell service).
+Buying a CB - citizens band radio for your vehicle can not only be a convenience of pre-traffic-jam news source, but also be a life saving tool in an emergency backcountry situation.
+Dirt back roads often do not have good (if any cell phone service).

 CB Lingo